slcs-jsc/jurassic/docs/manual/diagnostics.md

 ### Output

-Averaging kernels are written by retrieval applications when matrix output is enabled.
+Averaging kernels are written by retrieval applications during error analysis.
+In practice this means retrieval diagnostics require both the retrieval error-analysis switch and matrix output to be enabled.
 They are typically stored alongside Jacobians and error covariance matrices.

 ---